George Murray, 6th Lord Elibank

 Rear-Admiral George Murray, 6th Lord Elibank (died 11 November 1785) was a British naval officer.
 He joined the Royal Navy in the early 1720s and fought in the Battle of Porto Bello in 1739 as a lieutenant on board the ship of the line HMS Hampton Court.
 Murray was promoted to commander in 1740 and given command of the sloop HMS Tryall to take part in George Anson's voyage around the world.
 A series of illnesses and deaths in Anson's squadron meant that by early 1741 Murray had been promoted to post captain and given command of the frigate HMS Pearl.
 Pearl and another ship lost contact with Anson in April of that year and after taking heavy damage and casualties through storms and sickness, sought safety in Rio de Janeiro before sailing for England.

 Murray continued in the navy after this, receiving a number of different commands including the ship of the line HMS Hampshire in which he served in the Mediterranean Sea and English Channel.
 While in command of the ship of the line HMS Duke in 1756 he retired from active naval service.
 He was promoted as a superannuated rear-admiral shortly after this.
 He inherited the title Lord Elibank when his elder brother died in 1778.

 Early life

 George Murray was born the second son of Alexander Murray, 4th Lord Elibank and his wife Elizabeth.
 (Note: John Charnock names his father as 'George' Murray, but this seems to be a mistake.)
+His brother was Gen. James Murray, first Governor of Quebec.